-US-Iran crisis: Fears of a negative impact on neighbours
+US-Iran crisis: Fears of a negative impact on neighbouring countries

 While Iran denies responsibility for the ship attacks, it has recently threatened to exceed enrichment limits allowed under the nuclear agreement.